 Parents have a responsibility to advise schools of any planned appointments or predicted absence due to surgery/therapeutic intervention.
 Schools have a responsibility to code this absence appropriately.
+Further guidance on this can be found in the Medical-needs-service-policy.

 If a school does not have sufficient information regarding a young persons' health condition, and it is impacting on school attendance, they may contact the Just One Number (0300 300 0123) Single Point of Access: www.justonenorfolk.nhs.uk to request a school nurse attendance health check.
 If this process does not identify sufficient information schools can also contact GP's with parental consent, utilising the NCC Joint Protocol between Health Services and Schools.
+Further guidance on this can be found in the Medical-needs-service-policy